igvteam/igv-webapp/README.md

 # IGV Web App

-igv-webapp is a pure-client "genome browser" application based [igv.js](https://github.com/igvteam/igv.js).
+igv-webapp is a pure-client "genome browser" application based on [igv.js](https://github.com/igvteam/igv.js).
 It is developed by the [Integrative Genomics Viewer (IGV)](https://igv.org) team.
+You can use the app at igv.org/app, or follow the directions below to install your own.

 ## Requirements
 - Node >= v8.11.4